raymondronglezhu/asr_test/README.md

 # Skywalk vs Nothing ENC Performance Test

-This repository contains a test script to compare the performance of Skywalk's ENC solution against the native ENC on Elekid (referred to as "Nothing") in terms of Word Error Rate (WER) and Character Error Rate (CER).
+This repository contains a test script to compare the performance of Skywalk's ENC solution against the native ENR on Elekid (referred to as "Nothing") in terms of Word Error Rate (WER) and Character Error Rate (CER).

 ## Overview